• Features

 from email field

-This email address must be created on your domain, as third-party email addresses will not work.
+This email address must be created on your domain, as third-party email addresses won’t work.

 Also, make sure to enable the toggle switch for Force From Email (as shown in the image above) to ensure that your From Email setting will be used for all your emails.